Rossh87/obsidian/programming/algorithms/Subsets.md

 # Subsets

+The number of possible subsets that can be formed from a set of size `N` is 2 ^ `N`.
+Intuitively, for any given subset, each member of the superset can either be *in* or *out* (i.e. 2 possibilities), giving a formula of `2 * 2 * ...`.

-Getting all possible subsets of a group of elements is deceptively simple.
-We begin with a solution for the simplest case, which is the empty set (unit)--a subset of all other sets.
+Iterative appreach: begin with a solution for the simplest case, which is the empty set (unit)--a subset of all other sets.
 In principle, the set of all subsets for the group K, with added element I, is the combination of all subsets of K and the set of subsets formed by adding I to each subset of K.  So for the group of elements `[1]`, all possible subsets are made by combining all the subsets of `[]`, and all the subsets formed by adding `1`  to all the subsets of `[]`.
 Thus, `subsets([1]) = [[], [1]]`.

 Iterative implementation: